deliriousintent/cryogenic-fluid-cosmology/README.md

     *   **Result:** We predict a signal of $\Delta a/a \approx 3.9 \times 10^{-5}$.
 *   **Significance:** This signal is approximately **40,000x** the sensitivity floor of modern atom interferometers.
 It is an unambiguous "Smoking Gun."

+To reproduce the values in this table, run the verification script: python model_verification.py
 ---

 ### **7. The Predictions Table (Stress-Test)**